-Monkfish vessels fish throughout the entire Namibian coastline with little or no fishing north of 18°S and south of 28°S. On average the fleet fishes between 320m and 440m bottom depth (map 15).
+Monkfish vessels fish throughout the entire Namibian coastline with little or no fishing north of 18°S and south of 28°S. On average the fleet fishes between 320m and 440m bottom depth (map 11 and map 19b).

 There is a clear pattern of a decreasing depth with increasing latitude.
 Trawling is affected by adverse weather conditions and unfavourable weather might force vessels to shift their area of operations at times.